juanpabloinformatica/dayTracker/README.md

       - C++ [4]
       - Operating systems [5]
       - Improve tools such as nvim, tmux, keytyping and keep checking for learning
+      - Ocaml comes after i think is not that necessary right now

 - For